wolski/imsbInfer/README.md

 * Programmed with S3.
-  * insepecting function code from within R easy (see internals, learn, modify from within your R session).
+  * inspecting function code from within R easy (see internals, learn, modify from within your R session).

 * Documentation is brief but there is plenty of example code for each function
   * helps to understand what the functions are doing
   * examples are also used to test the function - so there are is a lot of stopifnot statements in the example code sections

-* Easy to filter :
+* filter :
-  * Filter top transtions and peptides and to aggregate them.
+  * Filter top transitions and peptides and to aggregate them.
   * remove decoys, retention time ranges (i.e. begin or end of gradient), filter for m_score.

 * Methods to scale/transform intensities.